10 Mexican Garter Snake Species

 Source: iNaturalist user Ma.
 Eugenia Mendiola González – CC BY-SA 4.0

-The sister species of the long-tailed alpine garter snake.
-This not only has a significantly shorter tail, but is estimated to be the third shortest garter snake worldwide.
-The record length was just 56.7cm (versus 134cm for a common garter snake), and this keeper finds that most are shorter, having bred them for years.
+The sister species of their long-tailed cousin.
+The short-tail alpine garter snake (Thamnophis scaliger) not only has a significantly shorter tail, but is estimated to be the third shortest garter snake worldwide.
+The record length was just 56.7cm (versus 137.2cm for a common garter snake), and this keeper found that most are shorter, having bred them for years.
 His adult females ranged from 44.8-51.2cm, while his adult males ranged from 41.2-47.3cm.

-Compared to yellow-throated garter snakes, this species is easily recognisable.
+Compared to the Mexican garter snake, this species is easily recognisable.
 Its flanks contain a series of dark blotches rather than the parallel vertical stripes of most species, including US staples like the common garter snake.
 However, their spine still has a vivid stripe, and this varies from white to neon orange.

 10 Bogert’s garter snake